yanchenglee98/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a specific resident in the list
+1. User requests to edit a specific event in the list
-2. Hall-y edits resident in the list
+2. Hall-y edits event in the list
-3. Hall-y <ins>displays list (UC01) </ins>\
+3. Hall-y <ins>displays events list (UC01) </ins>\
 Use case ends.

 **Extensions**